-You also receive some coverage for generic drugs.
+You also receive some coverage for generic drugs that we do not cover in the Coverage Gap.
 You pay no more than 25% of the cost for generic drugs and the plan pays the rest.
 For generic drugs, the amount paid by the plan (75%) does not count toward your out-of-pocket costs.
 Only the amount you pay counts and moves you through the coverage gap.